Dive Into Data on Working Age College Attainment Rates in Tucson, Arizona MSA

 How is it measured?

-The working-age college attainment rate reflects the share of the population aged 25-64 with a Bachelor’s degree or better.
-The population aged 25-64 includes employed residents, as well as residents who are unemployed and those who have left the labor force.
-These data come from the U.S. Census Bureau and are the American Community Survey five-year estimates for 2009, 2018, and 2023.
+The working-age college attainment rate measures the share of the population aged 25-64 with a bachelor’s degree or higher.
+The population age 25-64 includes individuals who are employed, unemployed, and those not participating in the labor force.
+Data are from the U.S. Census Bureau's American Community Survey (ACS) five-year estimates for 2009, 2019, 2014, and 2024.
 The ACS is a nationwide rolling sample survey that produces one-year and five-year estimates on demographic, social, housing, and economic measures.
-Note that the ACS five-year estimates are produced over a five-year time period and can only be compared to non-overlapping five-year estimates (for example 2005-2009 and 2010-2014).
-Data for 2000 are drawn from the Census 2000 SF3 sample.
+Note that the ACS five-year estimates are produced over a five-year period and can only be compared with non-overlapping five-year estimates (for example, 2005-2009 and 2010-2014).
+Data for 2000 are from the Census 2000 SF3 sample.